-Freezing Rain Films is a motion picture production company headquartered in Ottawa.
+Freezing Rain Films is a motion picture production company in Ottawa, Ontario, Canada.

 2007 "Water Ice Hail, the Cast

 We asked each cast member to channel the character as the actor

 who portrayed the character.
 Yes, I know, a little complicated,

 was a hilarious compilation interview after it was assembled.
 A real

 crowd pleaser, especially the part where Macho Man described the

 recovery process from his painful groin injury, on set, in a tent, with

 one of the other cast members.
 Confused?
 There are many

 fine performances in this special feature.
 A collector's item truly worthy